C. David Tseng Distinguished Chair Professor, National Yang Ming Chiao Tung University

 Architecture is about the subject’s experience of space in time.

-And movement is the body in time, and time makes space come alive.
+and movement is the body in time, while time imbues space with life.

 Compared to other art forms that can be moved into museums, architecture is generally immovable, let alone displayed in an exhibition.
 So, what is the significance of presenting such an existence through an exhibition?
 Also, when the architectural works being exhibited are all conveniently located here in Taiwan, why not actually visit those spaces for a more direct experience?
 When we enter the "Space in Time" exhibition, we see models, images, videos, texts, and spaces.
 These objectives are not merely the reproduction of the architectural works.
 To address the above questions, we need to begin with examining the nature of the exhibition.